 What to watch out for

-One of the dangers of teaching just the basics of machine learning is that while it is easy to set up and estimate a model, there are many mistakes that can be made(3).
-Some very common errors include the failure to think about what a baseline model (one without any features) would predict – such as the mean outcome in the population.
-The analyst should always compare how much better the model does (in terms, for example, of precision, recall, or accuracy) relative to a simple calculation of the mean.
-Another is not considering the loss function carefully.
-There is no objective “best” choice of precision or recall; the choice involves weighing the relative costs and benefits of false positives versus false negatives.
+One of the dangers of learning the basics of machine learning is that while it is easy to set up and estimate a model, it is also easy to make many mistakes.(3) Some very common errors include the failure to think about what a baseline model (one without any features) would predict – such as the mean outcome in the population.
+The analyst should always compare how much better the model does relative to a simple calculation of the mean (for example, in terms of precision, recall, or accuracy).
+Another error is not considering the loss function carefully.
+There is no absolute definition of “best” choice of precision or recall; the choice involves weighing the relative costs and benefits of false positives versus false negatives.
 The analyst may need to go back to the decision maker (Step 1 of the Evidence Framework) with the results of the model to get guidance on what tradeoff to accept, and what threshold to choose.
-Another important issue is considering possible differences in the policy impact on different demographic group, majors, or geographic areas, given limited resources(4).
-READ MORE
+Another important consideration is possible differences in the policy impact on different demographic groups, majors, or geographic areas – especially given limited resources.(4) READ MORE